audioseek/librosa/README.md

 ---

-This is a fork of numba that does not depend on numba, see https://github.com/librosa/librosa/issues/1854
+This is a fork of librosa that does not depend on numba, see https://github.com/librosa/librosa/issues/1854

 ---